abhaygupta1266/EnDive-Code/README.md

 ## 🧠 Simplified Methodology

 We generate dialectal translations of SAE prompts using few-shot prompting with GPT-4o.
 To ensure quality, we apply BLEU score filtering and exclude examples with significant similarity (translations that get >0.7 BLEU score).
 Translations are further validated by native speakers for fluency and authenticity.
-We then evaluate seven large language models across 12 NLU tasks by comparing performance on SAE versus dialect variants.
+We then evaluate seven LLMs across 12 NLU tasks by comparing performance on SAE versus dialect variants.

 ---